Paul Otlet: Early life and career

-At the age of six, a temporary decline in his father's wealth caused the family to move to Paris.
-At the age of 11, Paul went to school for the first time, a Jesuit school in Paris, where he stayed for the next three years.
-The family then returned to Brussels, and Paul studied at the prestigious Collège Saint-Michel in Brussels.
-In 1894, his father became a senator in the Belgian Senate for the Catholic Party (until 1900).
+At the age of six, financial hardships caused the family to move to Paris.
+Otlet went to school for the first time at 11.
+He started his formal schooling at a Jesuit school in Paris, where he stayed for the next three years.
+The family then returned to Brussels when Otlet was 14, and began to study at the prestigious Collège Saint-Michel in Brussels.
+In 1894, his father became a senator in the Belgian Senate for the Catholic Party.
 His father remarried to Valerie Linden, daughter of famed botanist Jean Jules Linden; the two eventually had five additional children.
 The family travelled often during this time, going on holidays and business trips to Italy, France and Russia.

-Otlet was educated at the Catholic University of Leuven and at the Free University of Brussels, where he earned a law degree on 15 July 1890.
+Otlet was educated at the Catholic University of Leuven and at the Free University of Brussels.
+His interests at university consisted of theology, philosophy and sciences before settling on law.
+He earned a law degree on 15 July 1890.
 He married his step-cousin, Fernande Gloner, soon afterward, on 9 December 1890.
 He then clerked with famed lawyer Edmond Picard, a friend of his father's.

 Otlet soon became dissatisfied with his legal career, and began to take an interest in bibliography.
 His first published work on the subject was the essay "Something about bibliography", written in 1892.
 In it he expressed the belief that books were an inadequate way to store information, because the arrangement of facts contained within them was an arbitrary decision on the part of the author, making individual facts difficult to locate.
 A better storage system, Otlet wrote in his essay, would be cards containing individual "chunks" of information, that would allow "all the manipulations of classification and continuous interfiling."
 In addition would be needed "a very detailed synoptic outline of knowledge" that could allow classification of all of these chunks of data.